 Useful surveys include:

-- Customer Satisfaction (CSAT): Find out how satisfied your customers are with their experience
+- Customer Satisfaction Survey Software: Find out how satisfied your customers are with their experience

 - Customer Effort Score (CES): See how much effort your customers need to use to navigate your service